AlabhyaG/Fatmug-Assignment/README.md

 **Description:** Creates a new purchase order.

 **Request Body:**
+- Takes only purchse number, vendor code, items and quantity as input, and generate all other fields on its own
 - `vendor_id`: The ID of the vendor.
 - `order_details`: Details of the purchase order.